giniedp/glib/apps/web/src/examples/fx/materials/fog/Readme.md

-# Fog
+## Fog

-The example shows how to enable and use the fog parameters
+How to create a program with fog